 Nevin Aiken (entering class of 2004).
 Ph.D.
 Dissertation: “Overcoming Intractability: Identity and Intergroup Reconciliation in Transitional Justice.”
 Successfully defended July 28, 2010.
 Associate Professor in the Department of Political Science at the University of Wyoming.

 Scott Watson (entering class of 2001).
 Ph.D.
-Dissertation: “The Securitisation of Humanitarian Migration” defended July 2006.
+Dissertation: “The Securitisation of Humanitarian Migration” defended July 2006 and published as a book by Routledge in 2009.
 Associate Professor in the Department of Political Science at the University of Victoria.

 Karen Winzoski (entering class of 2001).
 Ph.D.
 Dissertation: “The Influence of Industry and Scientific Communities on US Chemical and Biological Weapons Policy” defended April 2007.
 Karen has been an Assistant Professor of Political Science at Brandon University.